haystackandroid/shoji/README.md

 The condition `if !has("gui_running")` ensures that the inner code is only executed if vim is running in a terminal.

-The first two autocommands ensure that the cursor becomes a vertical line upon entering insert mode, then reverts to a block when leaving.
-The cursor shape is designated by the number following the square bracket: `6` for vertical line, `2` for block.
+The first two autocommands ensure that the cursor becomes a vertical line upon entering insert mode, then reverts to a block upon leaving.
+The cursor shape is set by the number following the square bracket: `6` for vertical line, `2` for block.
 The other possibilities are `1` (blinking block), `3` (blinking underscore), `4` (underscore), and `5` (blinking vertical line).

 The `VimEnter` commands set the cursor background and foreground to match shoji, while the `VimLeave` commands restore those values to the terminal theme (otherwise, the shoji settings would persist in the terminal after vim was closed).
 Thus, `#d8dee9` should be set to your terminal cursor color, and `#2e3440` to your terminal background color.